RXT-6402 High-Speed Transceivers Pull-Tab Orientation (How to Insert them Correctly)

 The image depicts the correct orientation for all pluggable transceivers supported by VeEX's RXT-6402 Dual 400G test module.
 For high-speed transceivers, users may use the pull-tabs, or LC connector direction, as a reference for their correct orientation.

-• Note that AOC/DACs, 100G SFP-DD, 25G/32G SFP28 transceivers come with Pull-Tabs while 1G/10G/16G SFP+ (and some SFP28) come with traditional Bail Clasp (pull lever).
-The image depicts the orientation for pull tabs.
-The orientation of the colored part of the bail clasp are shown above the module, for reference.
+- Note that AOC/DACs, 100G SFP-DD, 25G/32G SFP28 transceivers come with Pull-Tabs while 1G/10G/16G SFP+ (and some SFP28) come with traditional Bail Clasp (pull lever) with the colored part on the opposite side.
+The panel markings only depict the orientation for pull tabs.
+The orientation of the colored part of the bail clasp is shown above the module, for reference.
+In this case, if the SFP case label is marked

-• QSFP28 and QSFP-DD transceiver heads may protrude up to one inch (2.54 cm) outside of the cage, DO NOT try to force them in any further.
+- QSFP28, QSFP-DD and QSFP-DD800 transceiver heads may protrude more than one inch (2.54 cm) outside of the cage (slot), DO NOT try to force them in any further.

 Always remove QSFP-DD, QSFP56, QSFP28 and SFP-DD transceivers from the test set before storing it in the carrying case.
 Store the transceivers in their transport boxes.